AnthonyDMartin/Tonys-Insurance/README.md

-# Tonys-Insurance project for my final exam in Czech
+# Tony's Insurance project for final exam in Czech